djarecka/pycontest_presentation_tmp/presentation/presentation.md

 ### <span style="color:purple">Pytest + Hypothesis </span>

 - [Hypothesis](https://hypothesis.readthedocs.io/en/latest/)
-  (Don't hardcode the input values used for testing.
+  Allows to specify expected range of values of your inputs.
-   Instead specify their expected range of values and test for many combinations of values).
+  It tests for many combinations of values of input parameters.

 - tutorial here at Pycon: [Escape from auto-manual testing with Hypothesis!](https://us.pycon.org/2019/schedule/presentation/91/)